Photo credit: Dennis Owen / Globe and Mail

 About CCR

 Central Chilcotin Rehabilitation Ltd. (CCR) is a joint venture company owned by the Tŝideldel First Nation and the Tl’etinqox Government.
-The focus is to coordinate and implement large scale forestry programs and initiatives within our traditional territories to provide sustained economic opportunities for our communities and to ensure the long-term sustainability of our traditional forest land-base.
+Our focus is to coordinate and implement large scale forestry programs and initiatives within our traditional territories to provide sustained economic opportunities for our communities and to ensure the long-term sustainability of our traditional forest land-base.

 CCR is recognized as an innovative organization—a catalyst that creates new economic opportunities.
 We are leaders in the forestry sector, with a proven reliability to carry out large-scale forest rehabilitation work.